 (Based on the selection above, complete Section 3.2, 3.3 or 3.4 below.)

-§ 3.2 The Stipulated Sum shall be « » ($ « » ), subject to additions and deductions as provided in the Contract Documents.
+§ 3.2 The Stipulated Sum shall be « One Hundred Nineteen Thousand One Hundred Thirty Dollars » ($ « 119,130.00 » ), subject to additions and deductions as provided in the Contract Documents.

 § 3.2.1 The Stipulated Sum is based upon the following alternates, if any, which are described in the Contract Documents and are hereby accepted by the Owner: